Tierpark Hagenbeck: Monkey escape

 In July 1956, forty five rhesus monkeys escaped from the zoo and ran wild in Hamburg.
 The incident resulted in calls for help from shocked housewives who met monkeys in their bedrooms and bathtubs.
 Some of the monkeys sat in trees and chattered excitedly, showing each other toothpaste, soap bars and bathroom utensils which they had grabbed.
 Managers of the zoo reported that more than two dozen of the long-tailed Indian monkeys had been caught by policemen, firemen, zoo keepers and schoolchildren.

 Antje the walrus

-In 1976, the zoo acquired a female Pacific talking walrus which Hagenbeck named Antje after his sister.
+In 1976, the zoo acquired a female Pacific walrus which Hagenbeck named Antje after his sister.
 Antje became the logo of the north German television network NDR from 1983 to 1996.
-In 2003, Antje died and is now stuffed and on display at the zoological museum of Hamburg.
+In 2003, Antje died and is now stuffed and on display at the Zoological Museum of Hamburg.
 Soon after, the children's cartoon "Antje, Tiger und Bär" aired on German television featuring a blue walrus protagonist based on Antje and designed by children's author Janosch.
 In 2013, Tierpark Hagenbeck gained a male and three female walruses from Moscow.

+Sala Thai

+Inside the park lies the Sala Thai (official name: Sala Thai Chaloem Phra Kiat; ศาลาไทยเฉลิมพระเกียรติ; lit.
+'Thai pavilion of royal celebration'), a Thai traditional pavilion designed by Thai National Artist Pinyo Suwankiri.
+It was built in Thailand over the period of 5 months before it was knocked-down, shipped to Germany, and reassembled on-site by 20 craftsmen from Thailand in under two months.
+Claimed to be the largest of its kind in Europe, it was gifted in 2002 by the Thai government to celebrate the 72 year anniversary of King Bhumibol's birth as well as the relationship between the two countries.
+Suwankiri designed the pavilion using traditional joinery technique without a single nail.